Gemplify/Reporting/README.md

 # Gemplify - Reporting

-The application is a tool that disects a universe of information into smaller buckers
+The application is a tool that dissects a universe of information into smaller buckets

 It was developed by Gemplify SARL in 2019 and 2020 and is no longer under active development.